 The 1877 Illustrated Historical Atlas of the County of Halton, Ontario (Walker & Miles) was reviewed to determine the potential for the presence of potential cultural heritage resources within the study corridor during the nineteenth century (Figure 2).
-The Atlas confirms that lands on either side of Guelph Line were cleared and under cultivation at this time and retained a series of structures and landscape elements including farmsteads, orchards, and water crossings (Table 1).
+The Atlas confirms that lands on either side of Derry Road were cleared and under cultivation at this time and retained a series of structures and landscape elements including a mill or manufactory, a lime kiln, farmsteads, orchards, and water crossings (Table 1).